stevekrouse/WoofJS/README.md

 ## Getting Started

-You can either [clone this JSBin](https://jsbin.com/lekovu/edit?js,output) or follow the steps below to setup your first WoofJS project.
+You can either <a href="https://jsbin.com/lekovu/edit?js,output" target="_blank">clone this JSBin</a> or follow the steps below to setup your first WoofJS project.

 1) Throw the Woof library between the `<head>` tags.
 ```html